 Declaration by Independent Director(s)

 Pursuant to the provisions of Section 149 of the Act the IndependentDirectors have submitted declarations that each of them meets the criteria of independenceas provided in Section 149(6) of the Act along with Rules framed thereunder and Regulation16(1)(b) of the Listing Regulations.
 There has been no change in the circumstancesaffecting their status as Independent Directors of the company.

 Evaluation of Board Committees and Directors

-Pursuant to the provisions of the Act and Regulation 17 of the ListingRegulations the board has carried out its own performance evaluation that of theCommittees and the individual performance of its Directors.
-The manner in which theevaluation has been carried out has been provided in the Rs Corporate Governance Report'.
+Pursuant to the provisions of the Act and Regulation 17 of the ListingRegulations the board has carried out its own performance evaluation that of thecommittees and the individual performance of its Directors.
+The way the evaluation hasbeen carried out has been provided in the 'corporate governance report'.

 Familiarization Programme for Independent Directors

-The details pertaining to Familiarization Programme for IndependentDirectors has been incorporated in Rs Corporate Governance Report'.
+The details pertaining to familiarization programme for IndependentDirectors has been incorporated in 'Corporate Governance Report'.

 Meetings of Board of Directors